kraloveckey/venom/README.md

 * [`Netsparker Application Security Scanner`](https://www.netsparker.com/pricing/) - Application security scanner to automatically find security flaws.
 * [`Netz`](https://github.com/spectralops/netz)- Discover internet-wide misconfigurations, using zgrab2 and others.
 * [`Nexpose`](https://www.rapid7.com/products/nexpose/) - Commercial vulnerability and risk management assessment engine that integrates with Metasploit, sold by Rapid7.
+* [`nuclei`](https://github.com/projectdiscovery/nuclei) - Fast and customizable vulnerability scanner based on simple YAML based DSL.
+* [`nuclei-templates`](https://github.com/projectdiscovery/nuclei-templates) - Community curated list of templates for the nuclei engine to find security vulnerabilities.
+* [`Nucleimonst3r`](https://github.com/blackhatethicalhacking/Nucleimonst3r) - Powerful vulnerability scanner that can help Bug Bounty Hunters find low hanging fruit vulnerabilities for known CVEs and exploits but also gather all the technology running behind them for further investigation for a potential target.
 * [`OpenVAS`](http://www.openvas.org/) - Free software implementation of the popular Nessus vulnerability assessment system.
 * [`Pompem`](https://github.com/rfunix/Pompem) - Pompem is an open source tool, which is designed to automate the search for exploits in major databases.
 Developed in Python, has a system of advanced search, thus facilitating the work of pentesters and ethical hackers.
 In its current version, performs searches in databases: Exploit-db, 1337day, Packetstorm Security.
+* [`trivy`](https://github.com/aquasecurity/trivy) - Find vulnerabilities, misconfigurations, secrets, SBOM in containers, Kubernetes, code repositories, clouds and more.
 * [`Vuls`](https://github.com/future-architect/vuls) - Agentless vulnerability scanner for GNU/Linux and FreeBSD, written in Go.

 ### Protocol Analyzers / Sniffers